itz-me-zappex/flux/README.md

 - Create shortcut for `$ killall flux ; flux --hot --lazy` command which restarts daemon and use it when you done config file editing.

 ##### Improve performance of daemon
 - Geeks only, casual users should not care about that.
-To do that, run daemon with `SCHED_BATCH` scheduling policy which is designed to improve performance of non-interactive tasks like daemons, timers, scripts etc..
-To do that, use command like `$ chrt --batch 0 flux --hot --lazy`.
+To do that, run daemon using command like `$ chrt --batch 0 flux --hot --lazy`. `SCHED_BATCH` scheduling policy is designed to improve performance of non-interactive tasks like daemons, timers, scripts etc..

 ##### Types of limits and which you should use
 - FPS-limits recommended for online and multiplayer games and if you do not mind to use MangoHud, this method reduces resource consumption when game unfocused/minimized.